DataDog/hiring-engineers/answers.md

 ![Email notif](screenshots/email_notif.png)

-**Bonus Question**: My anomaly graph shows when the buffer hit count to my PostgreSQL database is greater than 2 standard deviations from the average buffer hit count.
+**Bonus Question**: My anomaly graph shows when the buffer hit count to my PostgreSQL database is greater than 2 standard deviations from the average buffer hit count over the given timeframe.

 # Monitoring Data